pagkly/Zed/Investopedia3/Walrasian Market Definition.md

 Walrasian Market Definition
 ## What is a Walrasian Market?

 A Walrasian Market is an economic model of a market process in which orders are collected into batches of buys and sells and then analyzed to determine a clearing price that will decide the market price.
-This is also referred to as a [call market](https://www.investopedia.com/terms/c/callmarket.asp).
+This is also referred to as a [[call market]](https://www.investopedia.com/terms/c/callmarket.asp).

 ### Key Takeaways